kirin2/Zigzag-Gengo-Solutions-Engineer-Test/README.md

 # Zigzag-Gengo-Solutions-Engineer-Test

+### Description ###
-This is a Palindrome challenge that process the given string and returns certain results
+"Palindrome Challenge" is ann app that process the given string and returns certain results.

 ### Web Technologies ###
 * HTML